 The role of T1 mapping in routine CMR outside research

-We have discussed many regional cases including examples of Fabry’s disease, cardiomyopathy associated with Fredrichs ataxia, cardiac mitochondrial disease, mass lesions including primary cardiac masses and secondary lesions such as an invasive thymoma.
+We have discussed many regional cases including examples of Anderson Fabry’s disease, cardiomyopathy associated with Fredrichs ataxia, cardiac mitochondrial disease, mass lesions including primary cardiac masses and secondary lesions such as an invasive thymoma.
 We have reviewed congenital cases including new presentation of congenitally corrected transposition, and complications after coarct surgery.
+Many cases where there has been diagnostic dilemmas, including LV predominant ARVD, cardiac scleroderma, cocaine cardiomyopathy, profound lipomatous hypertrophy of the IAS causing SVC compression, RV Takotsubo cardiomyopathy, focal pericardial clot presenting with IVC insertion stenosis causing peripheral oedema.

 Page-3-image-2